House by Hand

 Get behind-the-scenes updates on the restoration progress here

 Mortise & Tenon editor Joshua Klein with his wife Julia and their three sons are currently rebuilding an early hand-hewn Cape Cod house from Ellsworth, Maine.
-The frame is believed to have been constructed somewhere between 1790 and 1810 by Ebenezer Jordan (1742-1826).
+The frame is believed to have been built by descendants of Ebenezer Jordan (1742-1826).
 According to the 1882 genealogical volume The Jordan Memorial, “Ebenezer was a farmer, and lived in early life at Biddeford, Maine, with one of his relatives.
 About 1770, he moved into the wilderness with his wife and two children, and settled upon a piece of land about two miles from the mouth of Union River, then a plantation, now, Ellsworth, in Hancock Co., Maine.
 At that time there were no roads, all communication and travel being carried on by water.
 The county was inhabited by wild animals only.
 He was a man of iron constitution, and a strong will to accomplish what he began.
 In height, he was five feet, eleven inches, broad shouldered and well proportioned, and of a light complexion.
 He was a man for the situation.
 To make a home, he built a small log-house, and in a few years he could raise his own bread and meat.
 He toiled on, and toiled ever, to the end of his days; raised nine children, all sons.
 In about two years, or 1772, his brother Solomon came from Cape Elizabeth, Maine, to Union River, with his wife and one or two children, and located on land by the side of him, only a small brook separating their lands.
 Tarbox Jordan, a great grand-son of Ebenezer, now [in 1882] resides on the old homestead farm, made by Ebenezer one hundred years ago.”

 By 2015, when Joshua and Julia began to take an interest in the house, it had been sitting abandoned for nearly 40 years, quietly resting atop a hill on Bayside Road, which runs along the Union River.
 For years, the timeless charm and weathered clapboards so reminiscent of an Andrew Wyeth landscape garnered the interest of many passersby.
 The locals had always hoped someone would restore the “old Jordan house.”
 By 2015, the Jordan descendants had determined that they would be unable to restore the house themselves and decided to put the lot on the real estate market.
 The listing advertised a parcel of land and featured the well and driveway as its major assets.
 Reading between the lines, it was easy to see that the house had been considered a lost cause, destined to meet a bulldozer.
 Joshua made contact with the Jordan family and negotiated terms for a careful disassembly and removal of the house before the parcel sold.